 - Direct propositions of a sexual nature;

-- Indirect or subtle pressure for sexual activity, one element of which may be conduct such as repeated and unwanted staring;
+- Indirect or subtle pressure for sexual activity - for example: conduct such as repeated and unwanted staring;

 Student Complaint Resolution Procedure